chiq2045/onum/README.md

 A diary app for people who want to keep themselves accountable.

-- Connect with your accountability partner, giving them access to your entries
 - Mark activities each day with customizable tags
 - Count up your successful days
 - Share your progress with others